Can collection materials be treated with pesticides?

 Treatment of building cracks and crevices

 However, residual or contact pesticide application to cracks and crevices of collection storage areas or exhibit spaces can be an effective tool to help eliminate certain types of localized infestations.
 These may only be applied by licensed individuals.
 The information provided here is intended to assist preservation personnel in evaluating treatment options that may be recommended by qualified professionals.
 Care must be taken not to expose the collection materials to the pesticides during the application process.
 If after careful consideration the collecting institution decides to consult with hire a licensed pest management contractor to use a pesticide in the building, it is recommended that all pest incidents and any treatment be recorded.
 If a pest management professional proposes to use a pesticide in a facility, they should supply institution staff with a Material Safety Data Sheet (MSDS) for each pesticide.
 The MSDS should be retained according to building safety procedures in an easily accessible place for future reference.
 A detailed, written plan of application should be offered by the professional to museum management to insure collections are not exposed to pesticides.
 A staff member should accompany the professional on each visit.
 Even though such pesticides should never be applied directly to collections items, the use of any chemical treatment in a building should be documented and it should be possible to access the history of infestation and eradication procedures.
-The IPM policy statements on this site give examples of the ways that various museums carry out documentation.
+The IPM policy statements on this site give examples of the ways that various cultural heritage institutions carry out documentation.
 Click here to access the Policy and Procedures templates.

 General procedures for pesticide application to building cracks and crevices: